waqarraahmadd/Cruise0/README.md

 source venv/bin/activate   # Mac/Linux
 ```

-3. Install dependencies:
+3. Install dependencies (or via packages in UI if using Pycharm):
 ```bash
 pip install -r requirements.txt
 ```

-4. Configure `.env` with your Auth0 credentials (do not commit secrets).
+4. Configure `.env` with your Auth0 credentials.
+Should be able to get that from my account.
+Tenant shared above.

 5. Run the app:
 ```bash